cplab/sapicore/README.md

 Citation
 --------
-If you use Sapicore, please cite it per [CITATION.cff](https://github.com/cplab/sapicore/blob/main/CITATION.cff).
+If you use Sapicore, please cite it as:

+* Moyal, R., Einhorn, M., Borthakur, A., & Cleland, T. (2024).
+Sapicore (Version 0.4.0) [Computer software]. https://github.com/cplab/sapicore

 References